Skip to Content

 Is Pomelo Travel Worth It?

-Yes, I think Pomelo Travel is definitely worth it since you can go with either the Free version or the Premium version and still get amazing flight deals sent to your inbox almost daily.
+Yes, Pomelo Travel is definitely worth it for anyone who wants to save big on flights and can be flexible.
+Frequent travelers and people willing to stay flexible about destination and dates have reported saving $300-$800 or more per ticket on premium international flights.
+You can go with either the Free version or the Premium version and still get amazing flight deals sent to your inbox almost daily.

 I have the Premium version, which is a great option if you travel more often or if the destination you want to visit is super far away.
 Plus, it’s really easy to share a Premium plan with friends and family, which I talk more about in the “Premium Plan” section below.